29cengi/SpoofMyDevice_Devices/README.md

 # SpoofMyDevice Devices

-Device preset files for `SpoofMyDevice`, based on deviceinfohw database.
+Device preset files for `SpoofMyDevice`, some props taken from [Device Info HW Database](https://deviceinfohw.ru/devices/), then the rest is filled by Gemini AI

+Some props may not be accurate, use with caution.

 Each preset lives in the repository root as a single JSON file such as: